Quackit Logo

 Example

 Here's an example of an internal parameter entity.
-In this example, the second line is the actual declaration for the "author" element.
+In this example, the second line is the actual declaration for the author element.

-This is quite a simplistic example.
-In reality, you would use parameter entities to represent text that you need to repeat many times within your DTD.
 For example, multiple elements might share the same text in their declarations.
 In this case, a parameter reference could be used instead of repeating the same text.